Leon Warmuth Remembered: 'To Know Him Was to Love Him'

 Around the same time, Leon became a member of the Eureka Chamber of Commerce Board of Directors, later becoming president in 1990.

-But as the years passed, Leon spent more and more time away from the business, poring it instead into the garden at he and Elaine’s forever home in Eureka where Dale says “they gardened in the most enormous ways.”
+But as the years passed, Leon spent more and more time away from the business, poring it instead into the garden at his and Elaine's forever home in Eureka, where Dale says "they gardened in the most enormous ways."

 Dunaway says she will never forget meeting Leon for the first time, saying she became a member of the Facebook page Barns of Humboldt County after she and Mike bought the house next to the Warmuth's in 2019 and one day noticed he'd posted a picture of the barn on their property.
 The next day, Mike and Addie went over to introduce themselves and were immediately smitten, saying they were taken with Leon's open heart, interest in all things, pride in his family and desire to soak up what life had to offer, something she ascribes to the fact scoliosis taught him not to take things for granted as a child.